kestal/univers/Organisations/Church Of The Fallen One.md

 The church of the fallen one then spread around the world with many travellers and merchants from the new realm, and made it to littlefall, where it was welcomed nicely, and evolved first as a minor belief, affecting more the small people.
 It was an easy faith to accept for many, because they now had a name for destiny and fortuity.
 They could just change their proto-pagan ways of seeing the life and its meaning, into this new faith.

-[…]

 ## Beliefs

 The church of the fallen one pretend that a mighty god exists and is there to guide humanity, in a way that humanity can't understand it.
 To achieve this, the god comes from time to time, choosing a new form, to influence people.
 His name is The fallen one because in the traditionnal belief, this god lives upon us and each time he decides to interfere, he falls from the sky to earth.
 The fidels of the church celebrate every evening, the fall of the sun, and every morning, the fall of the moon.

-There are ten sacred behest, written in the edict of the one, that are the basis of the church :
+There are ten sacred behest, written in the edict of the one, that are the basis of the church:
 -
 -
 -